 Hit the "REC" button at the lower right corner, and it will start recording within 5 seconds.
 When the live ends, press the customized hotkeys for stopping recording (Ctrl+R by default), or just click on the "STOP" button.
 After recording, you can replay the videos by clicking them on the preview window.

-Tips: If you find there are buffers or dead time in the live streaming videos, you can move to the built-in video editing kit in VideoProc.
+Tips: If you find there are buffers or dead time in the live-streaming videos, you can move to the built-in video editing kit in VideoProc Converter.
 You can easily cut, crop, convert, regulate recording settings, etc. with the help of the video editing tools.

 2. How to Record Streaming Video on Mac for Free